MAHcodes/expert-fiesta/P1CH4.md

 **Working of an RMI Application**

-When the client makes a call to the remote object, it is received by the stub which eventually passes this request to the **RRL**.
+When the client makes a call to the remote object, it is received by the stub which eventually passes this request to the **RRL** (Remote Reference Layer).

 When the client-side **RRL** receives the request, it invokes a method called invoke() of the object remoteRef.
 It passes the request to the **RRL** on the server side.